-We’ll discuss about ‘The Shape of Water’ in greater details, since it won the best picture award.
+We’ll discuss ‘The Shape of Water’ in greater detail since it won the best picture award.

 The Shape of Water got comments with mixed sentiments

-Although positive sentiment dominates in the comments on The Shape of Water trailer, the number of comments that expressed sentiments like anger, disgust and negativity were also close in numbers.
+Although positive sentiment dominates in the comments on The Shape of Water trailer, the number of comments that expressed sentiments like anger, disgust, and negativity were also close in numbers.
 This means, not everyone was impressed by the trailer and many even disliked it for some reason.
-However, none of this seemingly had an effect on the success of this movie.
+However, none of these seemingly affected the success of this movie.

-Oscar nomination can change audience’s perception of a movie
+Oscar nomination can change an audience’s perception of a movie

 The Shape of Water dominated with 13 nominations on 23rd January 2018, when the 90th Academy Awards nominations were announced.
 There has been a sharp rise in the positive sentiment and the gap between positive and negative sentiment widened which suggests that the perception of a movie among the public can be impacted by Oscar nomination and win.